-Use Google: For a crisis that was well covered in the mainstream media, Google will often link to a timeline of the key events.
-The Associated Press, Reuters, the BBC and the Guardian often publish news timelines.
-Be careful: often the timelines are just brief lists that only cover selected events or time periods.You will need to supplement these lists with other news sources.
+Use Google & Google News: For a crisis that was well covered in the mainstream media, Google will help identify timelines of the key events published by The Associated Press, Reuters, the BBC and The Guardian, etc. Be careful: often the timelines are just brief lists that only cover selected events or time periods.You will need to supplement these lists with other news sources.
 Search Google using the company name and crisis keyword and the word "timeline."

 Use the Wall Street Journal.
 Make your own timeline of the key events of the crisis situation by using the Wall Street Journal.
 You can quickly search The Wall Street Journal in the database Factiva which includes the WSJ in all its regional (Asia, Europe, US) editions.
 Limit your search to the year (or years) of the crisis, sort your results by date from the oldest to the most current, and display the results in headline format.

 Use Google for a Country-specific Search.
 To find web pages published in a particular region or country, open "Settings" on the Google search bar and choose "Advanced Search."

 Scroll down to the options to "Narrow Your Results" by region.